Jump to

 Creating a better deployment process

-After co-deploying a few sites, I learned first-hand how much this bottleneck limited an on-site technician’s capabilities to troubleshoot their own work.
+After deploying a few sites myself, I had first-hand experience with how the bottlenecked process hampered an on-site technician’s capabilities to troubleshoot their own work.
 From those experiences, I distilled three pain points to tackle in the design of Regiscan:

 Pain Points